clssn/numato-gpio/README.md

 * Only `/dev/ACMx` devices are scanned which were mapped on the author's Linux
 * No async API available

+## Install development environment

+If you plan to make a contribution you should use `poetry` to set-up your development environment.
+So first make sure to install the tool if you don't have it already.

+    pip install poetry

+Then have poetry install the dependencies and the numato-project (editable) in a virtualenv.

+    poetry install

+You can now activate the virtualenv (.venv directory) like

+    poetry shell

+If you use VSCode or similar IDEs, ensure that their Python environment is configured to the .venv directory so their tools, like Debugger, Test Explorer etc., work.

+Note that all commands of the Makefile are using `poetry run`, so you don't have to run `poetry shell` before calling them.

 ## System Tests

 Unit tests in the `tests` directory are using a device mockup which mimicks